 So with respect to creating an executable java jar file, we need to add the main class of the application using which it can be launched.
 Our example manifest file is like below,

 Main-Class: com.corejava.JavaBundleExample

 This is the only line I have and that is sufficient for our purpose.

+Sample Application

+We need a sample java application to enjoy this.
+Lets create a simple hello world type swing application.